 b.
 TRIO Achiever Selection Committee - - The committee shall set the parameters for TRIO Achiever selection, develop and implement the selection process.
 Terms of committee tenure shall be two years.
 A minimum of one year must elapse between terms of office.

 c.
 Scholarship Selection Committee - - The committee shall establish criteria for awards dissemination; set application deadline(s) to membership; post to TRIO NM website, list-serv and social media; review and evaluate each application on individual merits; notify award recipients upon approval.
 Terms of committee tenure shall be two years.
 A minimum of one year must elapse between terms of office.

 d.
-Council of Opportunity in Education (CEO) Fair Share Committee - - The Committee shall be chaired by the TRIO New Mexico Past- President.
+Council of Opportunity in Education (COE) Fair Share Committee - - The Committee shall be chaired by the TRIO New Mexico Past- President.
 The committee shall solicit pledges from TRIO projects and program personnel, plan and implement Fair Share fundraising events on the state and regional levels.
 The committee will be responsible for assisting TRIO New Mexico and SWASAP in meeting COE state and regional association goals.

 f.
 Professional Development/Conferences Committee - -The committee shall determine professional development workshops that provide and enhance knowledge of TRIO Programs; determine a priority for training based on the needs of the membership; respond appropriately to requests for professional development from the membership to meet special requirements and/or circumstances.
 Terms of committee tenure shall be two years.
 A minimum of one year must elapse between terms of office.

 g.
 By-Law Review Committee - - The committee shall maintain and improve the By-Laws of TRIO NM; prepare proposed amendments in appropriate language for approval by the membership; being receptive to suggestions made by the membership and/or Executive Board and keep records of all revisions.
 Terms of committee tenure shall be two years.
 A minimum of one year must elapse between terms of office.

 h.
 Government Relations/State Initiative Committee - - The committee shall develop effective strategies which influence state policy, establish strong relationships with state legislators and develop strategies for TRIO advocacy.
 Terms of committee tenure shall be two years.
 A minimum of one year must elapse between terms of office.